Wedding Ring Photography Tips and Inspiration For You To Try

 Create Light Patterns with Natural Light or OCF

 Photography is simply the study and understanding of light.
 We are constantly in search of perfect light to help shape, define, and highlight our subjects, and it’s no different when it comes to the objects we shoot.
 Get creative by finding a small sliver of light that creates a leading line or create a complex light pattern with off-camera flashes.
+Window blinds, lace curtains, and architectural elements can all cast interesting shadows that add dimension to your ring shots.

 Image by Michael Ramos – Website

 “In between two walls, I saw the angle of the light and the thought just came to me,” says Michael Ramos.
-It’s images like this that make you want to pause and study the light around you to see if you can making something ordinary into extraordinary!
+It’s images like this that make you want to pause and study the light around you to see if you can make something ordinary into extraordinary!

-Find Colorful or Interesting Backgrounds & Textures
+Find Colorful or Interesting Backgrounds and Textures

 More Information

 Which wedding ring photo technique was your favorite?
 Let us know in the comments down below!
 We hope this article helped to inspire you to create outstanding wedding ring photos and maybe push you outside the box to start thinking of creative ways to compose and photograph a very important detail at your next wedding!
-Start streaming Photographing the Bride in SLR Lounge Premium
+Start streaming Photographing the Bride in SLR Lounge Premium.

 For more helpful tips to boost your wedding ring photography, check out this list of 10 tips and creative ideas for better wedding ring photos that we put together for our friends at Adorama.
 You can check out more of our work on our wedding photography blog and our wedding photography portfolio.